HorizenOfficial/nodetracker/README.md

       * Ctrl-c
       * node app
-      * or restart using your management application such as PM2
+      * or restart using your management application such as PM2 or systemd

 ## NEW INSTALLATION
-If you have followed [Installation Guide](https://horizenofficial.atlassian.net/wiki/spaces/ZEN/pages/136872139/Installation) for creating a Secure or Super Node, you should be ready to install this on your node.
+It is suggested you follow the much more detailed [Installation Guide](https://horizenofficial.atlassian.net/wiki/spaces/ZEN/pages/136872139/Installation) for creating a Secure or Super Node.
+The instructions below are general instructions for the nodetracker.

 You will need about 0.04 zen in the node's wallet in a private address.
 Send multiple small amounts (0.01 each) to work around an issue with 0 balances due to waiting for change to return after a challenge.
 Alternately create an additional private z-address and split the amount between them.